The Harrow Deck of Many Things

 A Harrow Deck of Many Things, spread before you on a stump in the woods.

 EEEEEEEEEhehehehehehehehe, tell me adventurer, would you like to draw a card from a deck of many things?
 What future will it unfold, a vast fortune could await.
-Kabutroid holding the harrow deck
+A witch holds the harrow deck in the grasses.
+Asked for a card, have you.

 Have a peek, my dear, and draw a card, or three.
-The deck partially opened, where the adventurer said to have drawn a card
+The deck partially opened, what fate will we unfold.

-What adventure will you unfold, EEEEEEEEEEEEhehehehehehehehehehehe The card for The Beating.
-Ummmmmm, crap.
-Don't worry, I've got a guy.
-Click on the next link.
+What adventure will you unfold, EEEEEEEEEEEEhehehehehehehehehehehe The card for The Wanderer, a random magic item!
+Oh nice, that's pretty epic!

 So, this, this I have been wanting to make for a while now.
 The Deck of Many Things, or the Harrow Deck of Many Things, both are incredible.
 One has been called the campaign killer, but like hear me out.
 Firstly, harrow, but still, it's not uncommon that a person is getting tired of playing X character.
 Soooooo... how's your luck feeling that day?
 And otherwise make it a funsie, a like "yah no, not now, but like for funsies, do you want to see what you *wooooould* have gotten?"
 Like those are just fun, say it involves intentional... intent, and funsie draws are allowed, DM it.
 Like it could even help draw in an NPC that you want to bring into the fun, add to the experience.